-Fantasy Football 2017 Cheatsheet: Mobile Rankings for Last-Minute Drafters
+Fantasy Football 2017 Cheat Sheet: Mobile Rankings for Last-Minute Drafters

 13. Jack Doyle (Indianapolis)

-Green Bay Packers wide receiver Jordy Nelson led everyone in the league in red-zone targets last year with 29, but the player who finished second is a surprise.
+Green Bay Packers wide receiver Jordy Nelson led the league in red-zone targets last year with 29, but the player who finished second is a surprise.

 That would be Minnesota Vikings tight end Kyle Rudolph, who had 24, per Pro Football Reference.
 He was responsible for 32.4 percent of his team's targets in the red zone, which was also second in the league.

-Rudolph (and wideout Stefon Diggs) are clearly quarterback Sam Bradford's top two targets in Minnesota, and that shouldn't change this year.
+Rudolph and wideout Stefon Diggs are clearly quarterback Sam Bradford's top two targets in Minnesota, and that shouldn't change this year.
 If anything, the offense should be better with the addition of rookie running back Dalvin Cook.

 That would bode well for Rudolph, as he should get a few more red-zone opportunities this year.